moehriegitt/vastringify/README.md

 - This library assumes that text is printed, not binary, so it will never print '\0'.

-- `%u` and `%i`/`%d` never force an interpretation of sign vs. unsigned: this is done by type information, because the mechanism is type-safe.
-  Instead, `%u`, `%d`, and `%i` all just mean 'print in decimal'.

 - The `%x` specifier also prints negative signed numbers, again, due to type-safety.
+Reinterpreting them as unsigned can be done with the `z` flag.

 - The format specifiers are not needed to prevent the program from crashing, because the information about the type that is passed is not needed.
 The format really only specifies 'print like ...', so by default it is recommended to just print with `%a`.

-- Due to the type-safety, the size length modifiers (h, hh, the others are not needed) do not need to match the value that is passed, but the lengths 'h' and 'hh' are interpreted as masks 0xff and 0xffff, resp., i.e., you can print an unsigned long long's lowest bytes with `%hhd`.
+- Due to the type-safety, most length modifiers are not supported nor needed.
+See `h`, `hh`, and `z` modifiers.

 - for strings, the precision counts the number of output bytes in the standard, but in this library, it is the number of input elements in